 Administrative and Regulatory Initiatives (2 items)

 LABOR DEPARTMENT CREATES NEW IC MISCLASSIFICATION WAGE PAGE THAT MAY ENCOURAGE 1099’ERS TO FILE CLAIMS AGAINST BUSINESSES.
 The U.S. Department of Labor creates a new independent contractor misclassification web page, www.dol.gov/featured/misclassification, which may encourage workers to file complaints and prompt businesses to enhance IC compliance.
 As discussed in my blog post of December 19, 2016, the Labor Department reissued its resources on IC misclassification and grouped them together with resources from other federal and state agencies on the subject.
 Our review of the posted materials reveal that no new useful information was included.
 Rather, the new web page included some the items that were more than 15 years old and others were more likely to confound and confuse those consulting the web page for assistance and education.
 The web page also highlights links to “Myths about Misclassification” and an abbreviated version of the “Myths” web page.
 As I reported in my blog post of August 22, 2016, the “Myths” document when issued was not an accurate restatement of the law.
 Following my blog post, the Labor Department subsequently took down the page, made some revisions, and reissued it, yet still perpetuated its misapprehension that the test for IC status under the FLSA is a one-factor test – economic dependence.
 One likely impact of the new site will be increased awareness by workers that they may be misclassified, increased reporting and filing of complaints or enforcement actions by state and federal agencies, and more class action suits alleging IC misclassification.
-Another likely result is that more businesses will seek to enhance their IC compliance by the use resources like IC Diagnostics™ to minimize their risk of IC misclassification liability.
+Another likely result is that more businesses will seek to enhance their IC compliance by the use of a resource like IC Diagnostics™ to minimize their risk of IC misclassification liability.